rahulmbagal/Udacity_Reinforcement_learning/Udacity-DeepRL-p3-Collaboration-Competition/README.md

 The environment is considered solved, when the average (over 100 episodes) of those **scores** is at least +0.5.

+### Runing the Code:

+	- Tennis-0-v12.ipynb is the python notebook

+	- All the relavent classes and methods are in the each cells

+	- maddpg() is the main function and having default parameters assigned

 ### Getting Started

 1. Download the environment from one of the links below.
 You need only select the environment that matches your operating system: